prossm/basic-web-tts/README.md

 - Temporary audio files are automatically cleaned up after processing
 - The web interface supports various playback speeds (0.5x to 2x)
 - All processing is done locally on your machine
-- For production deployment, use Gunicorn with multiple workers
 - Docker deployment is recommended for consistent environments